What is Dolly Parton’s Imagination Library?

 What happens to my child’s books if we move?

-Please notify the Cortland Free Library of your address change so that we can update our records.
-If you move within the 13045 zip code AND you notify the library of your new address, your child will continue to receive his books.
+Please notify the Cortland Free Library of your address change so that we can update the Imagination Library database.
+If you move within the 13045 zip code AND you notify the library of your new address, your child will continue to receive their books.

-If you move outside of the 13045 zip code, you can no longer receive books from the Imagination Library through us.
-Check with the library in your new area to see if they are participating in the Imagination Library program.
+If you move outside of the 13045 zip code, your child can no longer receive Imagination Library books through our program.
+However, if there is an organization offering the Imagination Library in your new area, we can transfer your child to that affiliate.

 How do I ENROLL my child?